jenkinsci/blueocean-plugin/CONTRIBUTING.md

 # Merging

-All commits should be squashed before being merged to `master` to preserve a sane history.
+All commits should be squashed before being merged to `the main` to preserve a sane history.
 The Merge button on the PR screen has been configured to do this automatically.

 # Code Style